-This prized mushroom can be found growing on the caterpillars of ghost moths in Tibet and Bhutan and is used in Traditional Chinese Medicine.
-But a cultivated variety, grown on a barley substrate, has also been developed.
-By using a barley substrate, the cultivated Cordyceps mushrooms are inherently vegan.
+Used in Traditional Chinese Medicine, this prized mushroom grows on the caterpillars of ghost moths in Tibet and Bhutan.
+A cultivated variety, raised on a barley substrate, has also been developed.
+By utilizing a barley substrate, the cultivated Cordyceps mushrooms are inherently vegan.

 Products with Energy Support Mushrooms

-With Gaia Herbs Everyday Adaptogen™ Mushrooms & Herbs powder, it’s easy to get your daily dose of Cordyceps.
+With Gaia Herbs Everyday Adaptogen™ Mushrooms & Herbs powder, getting your daily dose of Cordyceps is easy.
 Simply mix a spoonful of this powder into a beverage of your choice or your morning smoothie.*

 Adding Everyday Adaptogen to your daily routine is a simple way to help you maintain peak performance.* This combination of mushrooms and an energizing blend of herbs can help you keep up with your physically active life.*

 We’ve also included Cordyceps (as well as Ginger and Ashwagandha) in Adaptogen Performance Mushrooms & Herbs.
-The herbs contained in these powder capsules are designed to help you maintain healthy energy levels in a non-stop world.*
+The herbs in these powder capsules can help you maintain healthy energy levels in a non-stop world.*

 4) Mushrooms Can Nourish and Support the Brain*

-We all need a bit of help staying focused and maintaining mental clarity from time to time.
-Certain mushrooms may be one solution, specifically, Lion’s Mane.*
+We all need some help staying focused and maintaining mental clarity occasionally.
+Certain mushrooms may be one solution, specifically Lion’s Mane.*

-An interesting-looking mushroom, Lion’s Mane has been found to help nourish and support the brain.* This mushroom is white, stringy, and looks a bit like the mane of a lion, as you might have guessed.
+Lion’s Mane may help nourish and support the brain.* As you might have guessed, this mushroom is white, stringy, and resembles the Mane of a lion.
 It’s also sometimes referred to as the hedgehog mushroom.

 Lion’s Mane can be found wild on hardwoods and is native to Europe, America, and Asia, where it has been popular in Traditional Chinese Medicine to support brain and neurological health.*

-In addition to containing beta glucans that support immune health and overall wellness, Lion’s Mane contains compounds that “have been shown to induce Nerve Growth Factors (NGFs) biosynthesis in nerve cells.”*4
+In addition to containing beta-glucans that support immune health and overall wellness, Lion’s Mane contains compounds that “have been shown to induce Nerve Growth Factors (NGFs) biosynthesis in nerve cells.”REF#1288

-These compounds are also capable of crossing the blood-brain barrier and “thus support the growth of neurons in the brain.”*4
+These compounds can also cross the blood-brain barrier and “thus support the growth of neurons in the brain.”REF#1288

 Products with Brain Support Mushrooms